Skip to main content

 Voluntary vs involuntary churn

 Voluntary churn is the customer choosing to leave.
 Involuntary churn is their credit card failing or expiring.
-Involuntary churn typically accounts for 20–40% of total churn and is the cheapest to fix: enable card updater services (Stripe, Recurly, Chargebee offer these), send dunning emails, and use automatic retry logic for failed charges.
-You can often cut total churn 15–25% just by tightening up payment recovery.
+Involuntary churn typically accounts for 20–40% of total churn and is the cheapest to fix: enable card updater services (Stripe, Recurly, Chargebee all offer these), send dunning email sequences, and use automatic retry logic for failed charges.
+You can often cut total churn 15–25% just by tightening payment recovery — and it costs nothing more than a config change.

 Common churn mistakes small businesses make